 A Review of the Use of Force with a Firearm

 This 30-minute course is a review of Illinois Use of Force Laws (720 ILCS 5/7 et seq.), protections provided under the United States Constitution, concealed carry laws, and general firearm safety guidelines applicable to active duty law enforcement officers.
-This course is certified through the Illinois Law Enforcement Training and Standards Board and meets required mandates for Civil Rights, Constitutional and proper use of law enforcement authority, and Use of Force (April 2017).Legal Mandates - Civil Rights, Use of Force, Constitutional and proper use of law enforcement authority
+This course is certified through the Illinois Law Enforcement Training and Standards Board and meets required mandates for Civil Rights, Constitutional and proper use of law enforcement authority, and Use of Force (April 2017).Legal Mandates - Civil Rights, Use of Force, Constitutional and proper use of law enforcement authority, Law Updates

 Basic Spanish for Law Enforcement